mwunsch/rumoji/README.md

 #### .symbol

-The symbol of the emoji surrounded with colons
+The symbol of the emoji

     Rumoji.encode("😭") {|emoji| emoji.code}
     #=> "sob"